DIY Bayberry-Hemp Beard Balm

 - Stir in essential oils.
 Pour the mixture into three 2 ounce salve tins.
 Label and date.
 The mixture should last a year without loss of quality.

-Apply to face after shaving to reduce redness, itching, and razor burn.
-Massage into beard hair and facial skin to tame and soften the beard, and reduce flaky skin and itching.
+Apply the beard balm to the face after shaving to reduce redness, itching, and razor burn.
+Massage the beard balm into beard hair and facial skin to tame and soften the beard, and reduce flaky skin and itching.

 Learn how to grow Bayberries